 George - Medicine

-George is from Tytherleigh, a village in Devon, in the South West of England, and wrote this after completing his sixth and final year studying Medicine here at Christ’s College, Cambridge.
+George is from Tytherleigh, a village south of Taunton in Devon, in the South West of England.
+He wrote this after completing his sixth and final year studying Medicine here at Christ’s College, Cambridge.
 At school, George sat A-Levels in Biology, Chemistry, Maths, and Physics.

 Why did you choose Medicine at Cambridge?